IMAT 2025: Official Call Released

-The Italian Ministry of University and Research (MUR) has officially released the details regarding the IMAT 2025 exam and registration process on 8 August 2025.
-Below, we summarize the most important information for all candidates planning to sit the IMAT 2025.
+It's Official.
+The Ministry of University and Research (MUR) released the IMAT 2025 Syllabus on 8 August 2025.
+Here is the breakdown for all candidates.

 According to the announcement by MUR, registration for IMAT 2025 will open on 26 August 2025 and will close on 9 September 2025 at 15:00 (GMT +2).
 The exact time the registration opens on 26 August has not been specified, so candidates are advised to regularly check the Universitaly portal throughout the day.
 IMAT registration will take place through the Universitaly portal.
 We recommend that students create an account in advance if they don’t already have one.